patrykkopacz2006/Website-with-js/README.md

 # Website-with-js
+For a school project.
 This one has js, ignore the other one